Sure Dividend

 Monthly Dividend Stock In Focus: PermRock Royalty Trust

-Updated on March 5th, 2023 by Felix Martinez
+Updated on September 18th, 2024 by Felix Martinez

 Income investors looking to buy oil and gas stocks may want to gain exposure to the booming Permian Basin.
-PermRock Royalty Trust (PRT) is an oil and gas producer with all of its properties in the Permian Basin, and the stock currently yields nearly 14.3%.
+PermRock Royalty Trust (PRT) is an oil and gas producer with all of its properties in the Permian Basin, and the stock currently yields nearly 11.6%.

-Beyond its high dividend yield, PermRock also pays monthly dividends, instead of the traditional quarterly distribution schedule.
+Beyond its high dividend yield, PermRock also pays monthly dividends instead of the traditional quarterly distribution schedule.
 Monthly dividend payments are superior for investors who need to budget around their dividend payments (such as retirees).

-There are 84 monthly dividend stocks.
+There are 78 monthly dividend stocks.
 You can see the full list of monthly dividend stocks (plus important financial metrics such as payout ratios and dividend yields) by clicking on the link below:

 Business Overview